magicalbob/ChunkWrap/README.md

-# ChunkWrap
+# chunkwrap

 A Python utility for splitting large files into manageable chunks and wrapping them with custom prompts for Large Language Model (LLM) processing.

 ## Overview

-ChunkWrap helps you process large files with LLMs by automatically splitting them into smaller chunks and wrapping each chunk with your specified prompt.
+chunkwrap helps you process large files with LLMs by automatically splitting them into smaller chunks and wrapping each chunk with your specified prompt.
 It maintains state between runs, so you can process one chunk at a time without losing track of your progress.

 ## Features